 Steel framing is the environmentally friendly residential framing choice.
-When you compare that it takes 40-50 mature trees and only six scrapped cars to frame a 200 square meter home, you can quickly appreciate the value of steel today and the impact on generations to come.
+When you compare that it takes 40-50 mature trees and only six scrapped cars to frame a 2000 square foot home, you can quickly appreciate the value of steel today and the impact on generations to come.

 What is the environmental impact of using steel framing?